mroberts1/BOOTSTRA.386/floppy/index.md

 Next is the scripting language.
 I have to justify it first.
 On the board I have all of these examples with my proposals for buttons and other interactive elements.
 That's great.

-"Ok, now let's say the user wants to interact with this element, how do we do that - let's say we want to make the text italics", I pause for a moment.
+"OK, now let's say the user wants to interact with this element, how do we do that - let's say we want to make the text italics", I pause for a moment.

 "Events?
 A lookup table maybe?"
-Kat says, almsot frustrated by the question.
+Kat says, almost frustrated by the question.

 I look at Orion, he's wild enough to know this, "Ever hear of Scheme?
 The Lisp language?"